 Potential buyers will see that the roof has been redone recently, making the house far more attractive.
 This advantage over other options alone makes replacing the roof a huge attribute.

-Roofs that are starting to need replacing right now are likely around 10-15 years old, meaning new, more efficient technology has come onto the market since then.
+Roofs that need replacing right now are likely around 10-15 years old, meaning new, more efficient technology has come onto the market since then.
 During the sales process, mention how more efficient insulation helps lower heating and cooling costs for the customer’s home, so they will actually end up saving money in the long run.

 You can also provide options of material lines that have stronger and more efficient shingles that better protect a new roof from future damages.
-When trying to persuade a customer to replace their roof for efficiency, be sure emphasize the money they will save in the long run, as that is what they actually gain.
+When trying to persuade a customer to replace their roof for efficiency, be sure to emphasize the money they will save in the long run, as that is what they actually gain.

 The customer doesn’t always know what is best for their roof.
 It could need serious repairs and they might have no idea.
 Add on top of this that replacing a roof is a time consuming and expensive process and you are left in a situation where the customer is wary of taking any action.
 As a result, you will often have to convince a customer that their roof really does need replacing.
 Use these tips and reasons to convince even the most hesitant of customers and seal the deal on their projects.